Kitchen Ready Betty

 🥣Substitutions

-You may substitute 1 (15 oz.) can of peach slices in fruit juice (not syrup) for this recipe, but fresh peaches are highly preferred.
+• Canned peaches - You may substitute 1 (15 oz.) can of peach slices in fruit juice (not syrup) for this recipe--just be sure to thoroughly drain.

 • medium saucepan